Harrison County Airport (Ohio)

 Harrison County Airport is a public use airport located two nautical miles (4 km) south of the central business district of Cadiz, a village in Harrison County, Ohio, United States.
 It is owned by the Harrison County Airport Authority.
 This airport was included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

 History

+The airport was originally opened in November 1960.
+The Hanna Coal Company offered the 74 acre airport to the county in April 1966.
+However, disputes over mining rights delayed the transfer beyond a dedication ceremony in July.
+The airport received a state grant in March 1967 and the Hannah Coal Company was awarded a contract to repave and widen the runway in early May.
+The airport was again dedicated, just over two years after the first attempt, on 18 August 1968.

 In 2015, the airport received a $57,000 grant from the Federal Aviation Administration for several improvements, including fixing the airport's rotating beacon, rehabilitating runway pavement markings, and conducting a wildlife hazard assessment.

 In 2021, the airport received a $310,846 grant as part of the Federal Aviation Administration's Airport improvement Program during the COVID-19 pandemic.
 The airport used the money to relocate the airport's taxiway to make enough room for safety margins for the runway.
 Subsequently, the fuel farm, sewer pump station, and access road also needed to be moved.
 The airport received an additional $1.96 million in 2022 to help with the project.